Privicore

 Use Descriptive Names#

-Name policies clearly to indicate their purpose (e.g., "login-mfa-policy", "top-secret-data-policy").
+Name policies clearly to indicate their purpose and which events they govern (e.g., "login-mfa-policy", "top-secret-data-access-policy").

 Monitor Policy Impact#